abhishekopd/Az-Get-Resource-API-Version/README.md

 # Overview

-This script retrieves the latest and current API versions of the Azure resources deployed in a specified GC subscription.
+This script retrieves the latest and current API versions of the Azure resources deployed in a specified Azure Subscription.
 The script uses Azure PowerShell and Azure DevOps REST APIs to perform the following steps:

 - Get the list of repositories under the provided Azure DevOps (AzDO) project and clone/download them locally.